-Kindred's work has a positive impact across NSW
+Belongside Familie's work has a positive impact across NSW

-Kindred fills a vital gap as the only family-led organisation in NSW providing comprehensive peer support, capacity building and connection to parents and carers of children with disability and developmental concerns during the crucial early years (0-8 years).
+Belongside Families fills a vital gap as the only family-led organisation in NSW providing comprehensive peer support, capacity building and connection to parents and carers of children with disabilities and developmental concerns during the crucial early years (0-8 years).
 We guide families through every stage of their child's journey - from diagnosis and early intervention to childcare, school transitions and across healthcare - regardless of their location, background or circumstances.